-Clobetasol propionate (Fig S2, Supp. material) chemically designated as [(8S,9R,10S,11S,13S,14S,16S,17R)-17-(2-chloroacetyl)-9-fluoro-11-hydroxy-10,13,16 trimethyl-3-oxo-6,7,8,11,12,14,15,16-octahydrocyclopenta[a]phenanthren-17-yl] propanoate is a potent topical glucocorticoid.
-It is an analog of prednisolone, acts by binding glucocorticoid receptors in the cytoplasm, and activates gene transcription via the glucocorticoid receptor.
-This produces anti-inflammatory proteins and limits the activity of inflammatory mediators.
-Thus increasing the creation of phospholipase A2 suppressor proteins, which regulate the release of arachidonic acid, an inflammation precursor.
-Mainly used in the treatment of psoriasis, eczema, contact dermatitis, and lichen planus.
-4
+Clobetasol propionate (Fig. S-2, of the Supplementary material to this paper) chemically designated as [(8S,9R,10S,11S,13S,14S,16S,17R)-17-(2-chloroacetyl)-9-fluoro-11-hydroxy-10,13,16-trimethyl-3-oxo-6,7,8,11,12,14,15,16-octahydro-cyclopenta[a]phenanthren-17-yl]propanoate is a potent topical glucocorticoid.2 It is an analogue of prednisolone, and it acts by binding glucocorticoid receptors in the cytoplasm, and activates gene transcriptionviathe glucocorticoid receptor.
+This produces anti-inflammatory proteins and limits the activity of inflammatory mediators,3 thus increasing the creation of phospholipase A2 suppressor proteins, which regulate the release of arachidonic acid, an inflammation precursor.
+Mainly used in the treatment of psoriasis, eczema, contact dermatitis, and lichen planus.4

-Miconazole nitrate (Fig S3, Supp. material) chemically named as 1-[2-(2,4-dichlorophenyl)-2-[(2,4-dichlorophenyl) methoxy] ethyl] imidazole; nitric acid and classified as an imidazole antifungal agent.^{5,6} Miconazole nitrate works by inhibiting the synthesis of ergosterol, a crucial component of fungal cell membranes thus effective in the treatment of many fungal infections.^{7,8}
+Miconazole nitrate (Fig. S-3, Supplementary material) chemically named as 1-[2-(2,4-dichlorophenyl)-2-[(2,4-dichlorophenyl)methoxy]ethyl]imidazole; nitric acid and classified as an imidazole antifungal agent.^{5,6} Miconazole nitrate inhibits the synthesis of ergosterol, a crucial component of fungal cell membranes, effective in the treatment of many fungal infections.^{7,8}

-Salicylic acid (Fig S1, Supp. material) chemically named 2-hydroxybenzoic acid works as a keratolytic agent, it helps to break down and exfoliate dead skin cells.
-This property makes it effective in treating conditions where there is an abnormal buildup of skin cells, such as acne, psoriasis, and keratosis pilaris.
-Additionally, its anti-inflammatory and antimicrobial properties contribute to its usefulness in addressing various skin issues.
-10,11
+Salicylic acid (Fig. S-1, Supplementary material) chemically named 2-hydroxybenzoic acid works as a keratolytic agent, it helps to break down and exfoliate dead skin cells.9 This property makes it effective in treating conditions where there is an abnormal buildup of skin cells, such as acne, psoriasis and keratosis pilaris.
+Additionally, its anti-inflammatory and antimicrobial properties contribute to its usefulness in addressing various skin issues.^{10,11}

-Various formulations of clobetasol propionate, salicylic acid, and miconazole nitrate are available for topical use, encompassing ointments, creams, gels, foams, cosmetic products, and acne treatment preparations.^{3,4,9,12}
+Various formulations of clobetasol propionate, salicylic acid and miconazole nitrate are available for topical use, encompassing ointments, creams, gels, foams, cosmetic products and acne treatment preparations.^{3,4,9,12}

-A review of the literature showed that clobetasol propionate was determined using a variety of analytical techniques, including TLC-densitometric method, 13 RP-HPLC, ^{2,11,8} UV spectrophotometry, 14 and UPLC-MS/MS. 15 Spectrofluorometric, 16 RP-HPLC, ^{5,7,8} UV Spectroscopy, 7 UPLC, 5 capillary zone electrophoresis, 17 LC-MS/MS 18 and Gas Chromatography - Flame Ionization Detector (GC-FID) 19 were among the techniques used to analyze Miconazole.
-LC-Tandem mass spectrometry, 9 liquid chromatography with solid phase extraction, 20 TLC-densitometric techniques, 21 LC-MS/MS, 9 SPE-UHPLC-MS/MS, 22 UPLCMS/MS, 9 LC-MS/MS, 9 GC-MS, 9 spectrofluorimetry, 9 UV spectrometry, 9 Liquid-Liquid Extraction- HPLC, 9 and RP-HPLC, ^{9,11} were among the methods used to analyze salicylic acid.
+A review of the literature showed that clobetasol propionate was determined using a variety of analytical techniques, including TLC-densitometric method,13 RP-HPLC,^{2,11,8} UV spectrophotometry14 and UPLC-MS/MS.15 Spectrofluorometric,16 RP-HPLC,^{5,7,8} UV Spectroscopy,7 UPLC,5 capillary zone electrophoresis,17 LC-MS/MS18 and gas chromatography-flame ionization detector (GC--FID)19 were among the techniques used to analyze miconazole.
+LC-tandem mass spectrometry,9 liquid chromatography with solid phase extraction,20 TLC-densitometric techniques,21 LC-MS/MS,9 SPE-UHPLC-MS/MS,22 UPLCMS/MS,9 LC- -MS/MS,9 GC-MS,9 spectrofluorimetry,9 UV spectrometry,9 liquid-liquid extraction-HPLC9 and RP-HPLC^{9,11} were among the methods used to analyse salicylic acid.

-This article presents a comprehensive approach to treating skin conditions by combining antifungal and corticosteroid agents in topical formulation namely an ointment.
-This synergistic strategy targets both fungal infections and inflammation, further enhanced by the addition of keratolytic agents to promote skin cell turnover and absorption of active ingredients.
-Utilizing a polyethylene glycol base ensures optimal penetration and patient compliance, resulting in efficient relief and accelerated recovery across various dermatological conditions.23
+This article presents a comprehensive approach to treating skin conditions by combining antifungal and corticosteroid agents in topical formulation, namely an ointment.
+This synergistic strategy targets both fungal infections and inflammation, further enhanced by the addition of keratolytic agents to promote the skin cell turnover and the absorption of active ingredients.
+Using a polyethylene glycol base ensures the optimal penetration and the patient compliance, resulting in efficient relief and accelerated recovery across various dermatological conditions.23